Alternate Ending: Little Outcast Youkai

 Coop grinned.
 "One..."

-Once Megas had gone as high up as was intended for it, the mech tossed Suika away from it-and released the gathered energy from its arm via a titanic burst of power.
+Once Megas had gone as high up as was intended for it, the mech tossed Suika away from it- - -and released the gathered energy from its arm via a titanic burst of power.
 The shot took the appearance of a gigantic fist, having a silvery core but lathered with merged danmaku that rotated around it at high speeds.
-The elements of the "Philosopher's Stone" were all represented in this attack, successfully merging together magic and technology for the sake of blowing up all in its path.
+The elements of the "Philosopher's Stone" were all represented in this attack, successfully merging together magic and technology for the sake of blowing up anything it collided with.

 The Megas Buster detonated against Suika dead-center, directing all of its energy into the point of contact and converting it into damage.
-With an explosion of elemental rainbows and the high-pitched SHWING that signalled the fight's end, the oni-having shrunk down to normal upon being struck-was shot across Misty Lake like a powerful bullet, descending quickly.
+With an explosion of elemental rainbows and the high-pitched SHWING that signalled the fight's end, the oni- - -having shrunk down to normal upon being struck- - -was shot across Misty Lake like a powerful bullet, descending quickly at an angle.

 Those that were watching the fight from outside the Scarlet Devil Mansion didn't know that anything had gone past them until a powerful gust of wind tore at them, sending hair and headwear whipping about and threatening to tear the Scarlet sisters' parasols out of the hands of their holders.
-Suika smashed into the lower section of one of the Mansion's walls, going straight through the construction and leaving a nice oni-shaped hole behind.
+Suika smashed into the Mansion's exterior, going straight through the construction and leaving a nice oni-shaped hole behind.

 Crashing and tumbling noises made those at the Mansion flinch with each successive instance.
 One after another, things could be heard toppling over and shaking the ground as they landed.
 Remilia and Sakuya weren't sure where in the Mansion the noises were coming from, but they both had a gut feeling that the repair costs would be astronomical.
 Neither of them knew how right they were.